patrick-mahnkopf/emergent-algorithms/README.md

 # Emergent Algorithms

 This repository contains simulations of emergent behavior.
-Try the live demo at: https://patrick-mahnkopf.github.io/emergent-algorithms/ or run the project locally using Angular.
+Try the [live demo](https://patrick-mahnkopf.github.io/emergent-algorithms/) or run the project locally using Angular.

 ## Emergent Behavior